lin-shengqing/Zairoo-AI/README.md

 ## Core Design Decisions & Trade-offs

-### 1. Architecture Choice
+### 1. Why I chose this architecture
+* **Architecture Choice**
   * **Framework:** I chose Streamlit for the frontend and standard Python for the backend logic.
-* **Why:** Streamlit allows for rapid UI prototyping without writing React/HTML, ensuring that the engineering focus (and the 48-hour deadline) is spent entirely on the LLM orchestration, architecture, and prompt engineering.
+  * **Why:** Streamlit allows for rapid UI prototyping without writing React/HTML, ensuring that the engineering focus is spent entirely on the LLM orchestration, architecture, and prompt engineering.
 The backend logic (`ai_core.py`) is modular and can be instantly ported to a FastAPI or Flask backend for production.

-### 2. LLM Integration via Vercel AI Gateway
+### 2. Why I call the LLM this way
+* **LLM Integration via Vercel AI Gateway**
   * I utilized the `openai` Python SDK but routed the `base_url` through the Vercel AI Gateway.
   * **Why:** This provides seamless compatibility with OpenAI’s `gpt-4o` models while leveraging Vercel's edge caching, rate limiting, and observability.
 I utilized **Structured Outputs (Pydantic)** to force the LLM to return strictly typed JSON.
 This eliminates parsing errors and ensures the UI always receives structured arrays for step-by-step logic.

+### 3. How I ensure math question correctness
-### 3. Solving Pain Point 1: Ensuring Math Question Correctness
+* **Solving Pain Point 1: Ensuring Math Question Correctness**
   * **The Problem:** LLMs are linguistic engines, not calculators.
 They frequently generate a question text with conditions that contradict the final arithmetic.
   * **The Solution (Generator-Validator Agent Loop):** I opted for added complexity here to ensure absolute reliability.
 The system employs a two-pass Agentic architecture:
     1. **The Generator Agent:** Creates the question, steps, and final answer.
     2. **The Validator Agent:** An independent prompt running at `temperature=0.0`.
 It acts as a strict auditor, given *only* the question text and asked to re-calculate the math from scratch.
     3. **The Loop:** If the Validator finds a discrepancy between the Generator's math and its own, the system rejects the problem and triggers a regeneration.
   * **Trade-off:** This costs twice as many API calls per question, slightly increasing latency.
 However, in an educational platform where a wrong question severely impacts a child's learning trust, trading slight latency for mathematical guarantee is a necessary architectural choice.

+### 4. Why the marker uses this particular parsing approach
-### 4. Solving Pain Point 2: The Auto-Marker Parsing Approach
+* **Solving Pain Point 2: The Auto-Marker Parsing Approach**
   * **The Problem:** Regex or strict string-matching fails instantly on variations like `3/5`, `0.6`, `60%`, and `six tenths`.
   * **The Solution (Semantic Grading):** Instead of writing complex normalizer functions in Python, I passed the grading logic back to the LLM via a highly contextualized prompt.
 The LLM is provided the original question, the known-correct steps, the student's working, and the student's final answer.
   * **Why this works:** LLMs possess deep semantic mapping capabilities.
 It intrinsically knows that `0.6` and `3/5` are equivalent representations of the same vector space.
 Furthermore, by passing the *working steps*, the prompt is instructed to award partial marks based on intermediate mathematical logic, mimicking a real MOE Primary school teacher's rubric.

-### 5. Simplicity
+### 5. Where I opted for simplicity
-* **Where I opted for simplicity:** State management and UI.
+* State management and UI.
 I used basic Streamlit session states rather than standing up a vector database (like ChromaDB) or a relational database, as persistence was not required for this proof of concept.

-### 6. Complexity
+### 6. Where I added complexity for reliability
-* **Where I added complexity:** Prompt engineering and strict Pydantic schemas.
+* Prompt engineering and strict Pydantic schemas.
 Implementing the retry-loop for math validation adds backend complexity but guarantees a zero-hallucination rate for the user-facing output.

 ## How to Install and Run (Conda Environment)